Delhi govt's Armed Forces Preparatory School to be named after Bhagat Singh: Kejriwal

 "On December 20, 2021, we had announced that Delhi will have a school where students will be prepared for the armed forces.
 The school will be named Shaheed Bhagat Singh Armed Forces Preparatory School," he said in an online briefing.

-It will be a residential school and students will not be charged any fees, the chief minister said.
+It will be a residential school and students will not be charged any fees, Kejriwal said.

-An aptitude test will be conducted on March 27 for admission to Class 9.
-The test for enrolment in class 11 will be held the next day.
+An aptitude test will be conducted on March 27 for admission to Class IX.
+The test for enrolment for Class XI will be held the next day.
 In the second phase, interviews will be conducted, he said.

 The students will be taught by retired officers of the army, navy officers and the air force, he added.